 VideosSee all 9 videos

-A bird in a palm, feeding Locality Najasa, Cuba (ssp minutus)
+A bird in a palm, calling Locality Najasa, Cuba (ssp minutus)

-A bird in a palm and flying away Locality Najasa, Cuba (ssp minutus)
+A bird in a palm, flying away and being replaced by another Locality Najasa, Cuba (ssp minutus)

-A bird calling and being chased by another Locality Najasa, Cuba (ssp minutus)
+A bird in a palm Locality Najasa, Cuba (ssp minutus)